jennfrbrown/bikesharing/README.md

 <img src="https://github.com/jennfrbrown/bikesharing/blob/main/Images/Basic%20Info.PNG">

 There were 2,344,224 rides taken on NY Citibikes in August 2019.
 Of the 2,344,244 rides 25.1% were taken by females, 65.3% were taken by males, and 9.6% were taken by unknown.

+In the basic information, a graph of peak hours by gender is also included.

+### Check Out Times for Users

 ## Summary